 Core introductory seminar

-In close consultation with her or his graduate adviser, a student designs a coherent sequence of three courses.
-To gain approval, this sequence should not be a random selection of Africa-related classes; the student and adviser must provide AAAS with an explanation of how the sequence meets the objectives of the Graduate Certificate in African Studies to recognize expertise in the field of African Studies at the graduate level.
+In close consultation with the Director of Graduate Studies, a student designs a coherent sequence of three courses.
+To gain approval, this sequence should not be a random selection of Africa-related or African-American-related classes; the student and DGS must tailor the sequence in order for the student to gain expertise in the field of African Studies or African-American Studies at the graduate level.